Skip to content

 2. Categorise your transactions

 After gathering your complete transaction history, the next step is to review and categorise each transaction accordingly.
-Based on what we’ve learnt in earlier chapters, we know that different types of transactions have different tax implications.
+Based on what we’ve learned in earlier chapters, we know that different types of transactions have different tax implications.
 Therefore, we can now determine whether a transaction falls under capital gains, income or if it’s a non-taxable event.

 3. Calculate your tax obligations